-Suing the Republic of Hungary in U.S. Court
+Hungarian Translations for Suing the Republic of Hungary in U.S. Courts

-Legal translation services play an important role in Holocaust litigation in U.S. courts, as Holocaust cases often have evidentiary documents written in Hungarian, German, Dutch, Polish, Hebrew, Romanian, Russian, French.
+Legal translation services play an important role in Holocaust litigation in U.S. courts, as Holocaust cases often have evidentiary documents written in Hungarian, German, Dutch, Polish, Hebrew, Romanian, Russian, French, Italian, Czech, Yiddish, Slovak, Lithuanian, Danish.
 Today’s case takes us back to the tragic days of the Holocaust, which also engulfed Hungary.
 The name of the case is Simon v.
 Republic of Hungary.

 The Hungarian government deported a large portion of Hungary’s Jewish population to the concentration camps at Auschwitz.
 Very few survived.
 Fourteen of the survivors filed suit against the Republic of Hungary, as well as Hungary’s state-owned railway company, which was used to transport them to the concentration camps.
 In the lawsuit the survivors sought compensation for the seizure and expropriation of their property as part of the Hungarian government’s genocidal campaign.
 Specifically, the survivors alleged that property was seized from them when they were deported to the concentration camps.
 The survivors, some of them now living in the United States, brought a suit in the United States District Court, District Court of Columbia.